It would be best for health workers to vaccinate against coronavirus - GMA

-General Secretary o the Ghana Medical Association (GMA), Dr. Justice Yankson, has said there is no compulsion for frontline workers to vaccinate against the Covid-189 virus.
+General Secretary of the Ghana Medical Association (GMA), Dr. Justice Yankson, has said there is no compulsion for frontline workers to vaccinate against the COVID-19 virus.

 However, the government or the state can take action if there is a compulsion.